hainingpan/HartreeFock_GPT/Prompt_template.md

 ## Construct Potential Hamiltonian (continuum version)
 **Prompt:**
-Now you will be instructed to describe the potential term of Hamiltonian {potential_symbol} in the {real|momentum} space in the {single-particle|second-quantized} form.
+You will be instructed to describe the potential term of Hamiltonian {potential_symbol} in the {real|momentum} space in the {single-particle|second-quantized} form.
 The potential Hamiltonian has the same degrees of freedom as the kinetic Hamiltonian {kinetic_symbol}.
 {Description}.
 Express the potential Hamiltonian {potential_symbol} using {var}.